JetpackDuba/Gitnuro/README.md

 - Manage remotes.
 - Start a new local repository.
 - Search by commit message/author/commit id.
-- Rebase interactive. (will be available in 0.2.0)
+- Rebase interactive (will be available in 0.2.0).
+- Blame file (initial support will be available in 0.2.0).
+- View file history (initial support will be available in 0.2.0).

 Missing: